wiloon/blog/content/post/archive-0/2012-04-24-windows-nexus.md

 click on start

-click “All Programs”
+click "All Programs"

 click on accessories

-right click on “Command Prompt” icon
+right click on "Command Prompt" icon

-click “properties”
+click "properties"

-click on the “shortcut” tab on the top
+click on the "shortcut" tab on the top

 click the advanced button at the bottom

-click on the check box that says “Run as Administrator”.
+click on the check box that says "Run as Administrator".

 click OK